-Dear parents and carers of Year 4 pupil,
+Dear Parents and Carers of Year 4 pupils,

 We hope you all had a restful Easter break.
 Here is some key information regarding Summer 1 learning.

-Please continue to ensure your child wears the appropriate kit to school every Tuesday and on the following Fridays:
+Please continue to ensure your child wears the appropriate kit to school.

 Reading at home: Reading is essential to help your child make progress in all areas of the curriculum.
 We expect children to continue to read for 20 minutes each day and record their reading in their reading journals which we check on Friday mornings.
 You can support your child by listening to them read and discussing what has been read.

-Maths home learning: New Mthletics tasks will be set on Tuesday 26th April and every Tuesday after that.
-In Year 4 children need to continue to learn all the times tables up to x 12.
+Maths home learning: Mathletics tasks will be set on Tuesdays weekly and and expected in by the following Monday.
+In Year 4, children need to continue to learn all the times tables up to x 12.
 Please encourage your child to practise their times tables regularly and focus on developing quick recall.
-The aim is to be able to recall each timestable fact rather than counting or calculating.
+The aim is to be able to recall each timetable fact rather than counting or calculating.
 They need to be able to answer quick-fire multiplication questions with time restrictions and would benefit from practising online using websites such as Times Tables Rock Stars (ttrockstars.com) TTRS does not have a hand in date.
 Your child can practise times tables and test themselves on TTRS and we will also be using this website as a teaching tool at school.
 Two further websites for online learning of the times tables would be: https://www.timestables.co.uk/ and https://www.topmarks.co.uk/maths-games/hit-the-button these websites can be used with a time limit to test speed and accuracy.

 Home Learning Project: This term’s home learning projects are explained on the reverse of this letter.
 Please continue to assist your child to select and complete their tasks.
 Thank you so much for all the help you provide your children we were incredibly impressed by all the hard work and effort that went into last term’s projects!